 - are private sector (public/voluntary sector entities are ineligible); and

-Enterprises can be of any size, including sole traders.
-An industry federation, industry body or other existing enterprise group can also apply to Skillnets to form a training network on behalf of their members.
+Enterprises within the network can be of any size, including sole traders.
+An industry federation, industry body or other existing enterprise groups can also apply to Skillnets to form a training network on behalf of their members.

 Creating or being part of a Skillnets network can:

 - help your business, and businesses in your region/sector, grow and stay competitive